Sichao-Yang/note_mage/examples/redundant_img_remove/DimensionReduction.md

 As you can see, the ultimate goal is to **find the optimal weights of edges in the low-dimensional representation**.
 These optimal weights emerge as the above Cross-Entropy cost function is minimized following an iterative stochastic gradient descent process.

 And that is it!
-The UMAP’s job is now complete, and we are given an array containing the coordinates of each data point in a specified lower-dimensional space.
+The UMAP's job is now complete, and we are given an array containing the coordinates of each data point in a specified lower-dimensional space.

 #### 5 Laplacian Eigenmaps